Purdue Pharma Scrambles To Discourage A Justice Department Appeal of Bankruptcy Deal

 Sens.
 Elizabeth Warren, D-Mass., and Richard Blumenthal, D-Conn., signed the letter, as did Reps.
 Carolyn Maloney, D-N.Y., and Mark DeSaulnier, D-Calif.

-During the bankruptcy trial, meanwhile, critics of the plan suggested an appeal is all but certain, if it is approved by Drain, the judge.
+During the bankruptcy trial, meanwhile, critics of the plan suggested an appeal is all but certain, if it is approved by Judge Drain.

 "We urge you not to make the historic mistake of confirming this plan," argued Matthew Gold, an attorney representing Washington, Oregon and the District of Columbia, which still oppose the settlement.